I-SpiTfire-U/I-SpiTfire-U/README.md

 ### Heya, welcome to my GitHub profile!
 I'm SpiTfire, or Lexi, a girl from Canada who drinks way too much tea and enjoys learning new computer-related things! ❤️
 - 📝 I'm currently learning more about game development using MonoGame
 - ⭐ Working towards becoming a professional software/game developer eventually
-- ⌨️ Some of my favourite languages are C#, Odin, and PowerShell
+- ⌨️ Some of my favourite languages are C#, Crystal, and PowerShell
 - 📫 Contact Me At: ispitfireu.work@gmail.com (or any of my social media accounts)
 - 💬 Pronouns: She/Her
 - 🎂 Birthday: September 10th